Presented by George Nikolopoulos, Product Manager

 In manufacturing, most vitamins are easy to work with, but others, especially in combinations or concentrated solutions, can pose mixing problems.
 Agglomerations of powders can plug spray nozzles commonly used to apply vitamin solutions to products.
 Non-uniform mixtures of oil and water-soluble vitamins can violate nutrition labeling compliance.
 Mineral sediments waste costly ingredients and affect dosages.

-Admix can help provide solutions to these mixing challenges.
-Our high shear Rotosolver top entry mixers are widely used to disperse vitamin mixtures for direct application or spray drying.
+Admix provides effective solutions to these mixing challenges.
+Our Rotosolver high shear top mixer is widely used to disperse vitamin mixtures for direct application or spray drying.
 A Rotomixx low speed mixer can keep a batch of insoluble minerals in suspension in the holding tank to assure uniformity.
 Our VacuShear system can make batches quickly with no foam and minimum dissolved air to prevent oxidation.